Desktop Audits 2016-17 - Website Compliance with Right to Information and Information Privacy — Hospital and Health Services

 - The sector has overall improved on its 2014 results.

-- Two HHSs do not have RTI relevant information on their website.
+- Two HHSs do not have right to information (RTI) relevant information on their website.

 - 14 HHSs have information about administrative access arrangements on their websites, mostly about patients accessing their own health records.